dimanikulin/fva/FVADocMD/LEARNED_AS_PM.md

 And I came up with [User Journey](../FVADocX/FVAToolSet-UserJourney.pptx)

 ### User Scenarios
-To show the value of the product, I created three user scenarios and posted them on Youtube:
+To show the value of the product, I created three user scenarios and posted them on YouTube:
 - [Without FVA Tool Set](https://youtu.be/_bLXFdIDZtA)
 - [With FVA Tool Set](https://youtu.be/-xnUsO7zW2s)
 - [Checking the results of processing](https://youtu.be/NIsVYyioDnM)